taskcluster/azure-entities/README.md

 Note that the arbitrary-sized property types, such as String and Blob, can result in an error with `err.code === 'PropertyTooLarge'` on creation or modification if the property is too large.

+#### remove

 The `remove` method will remove a row.
 This can be called either as a class method (in which case the row is not loaded) or as an instance method.
 Both methods have `ignoreIfNotExists` as a second argument, and if true this will cause the method to return successfully if the row is not present.
+If false, the method will throw an error with `err.code === 'ResourceNotFound'`.

 ```js
 await MyEntity.remove({id: myThingId})